 While not all medical errors rise to the level of medical malpractice, individuals who have sustained injuries in a medical setting should consider exploring whether they have valid medical malpractice claims.
 A St. Augustine medical malpractice lawyer can sit with injured individuals to help determine the best course of action.

-Negligence in Medical Malpractice Claims
+How is Negligence Established in Medical Malpractice Claims?

 Medical malpractice claims are typically based in negligence.
 This means that an act or omission by a doctor or other medical provider did not conform to the accepted standard of care in the healthcare industry.
 When preventable medical errors are made that cause patients to become sicker or more seriously injured than they were prior to receiving medical care, these patients may have claims for medical malpractice under Florida law.